807 single ended tube amps

-For nearly two months Christos and I worked designing the amp -- having in mind to solve two major problems.
+For nearly two months worked designing the amp, having in mind to solve two major problems.
 First, it was my idea to build the power supply using tubes as rectifiers, and the second concerned the bias circuit for the final tubes.
-Finally, we decided to use two independent lines for powering the system (using GZ34 for the drivers and 5U4G for the power stage).
-We also built the Bias circuit, based on two SPECTROL 22K micro potentiometers for adjusting the bias (one for each tube ).
+Finally, I decided to use two independent lines for powering the system (using GZ34 for the drivers and 5U4G for the power stage).
+I also built the Bias circuit, based on two SPECTROL 22K micro potentiometers for adjusting the bias (one for each tube ).
 Each tube 807 is biased at -15.5 volt (grid).
 Plate voltage is about 505 volts, and screen voltage is 228 Volts.
 Next step was to construct the chassis.
-I designed the chassis in auto cad and my friend Gregory (who has a CNC) did the whole work.
-The whole construction is hard wired with one exception of a small board for the power supply capacitors.
+I designed the chassis in auto cad and a CNC machinery did the whole work.
+The whole construction is hard wired with one exception of a small hand crafted board for the power supply capacitors.
 All of the most critical path of amplifier have been wired using silver-Teflon cables (especially the high voltage paths).

 Driving - pre amp

 The use of a NOS pair of RCA 807s tubes improved the clearness a lot, instead of the westinghouse 807s I used before.
 The driving section uses the 12ΑΤ7 (general electric) (one per channel) and the pre-amp is the well known PV10A Conrad Johnson.

 Important notes regarding the power Transformers :

 The power transformers used in my 807 parallel SE project are old transformers from a vintage philips amplifier.
 Here are the data regarding all the Power transformer sections.

 - T1 = 220V mains (you should change this to 110V for US or 120V for Canada)

 - T3 = 600-0-600V 250mA